 - Manager’s Insecurity: Managers tend to misunderstand employee empowerment, as they feel that it may harm their position.
 This insecurity restricts them to participate in the process genuinely.

-Employee empowerment is not only beneficial to the organisation but also proved to be a turning point in the performance and perception of the employees.
 An empowered employee gain confidence and trust in the organisation.
-He becomes more loyal and dedicated towards his job, thus leading to his long-term association with the organisation and maintaining cordial relations with the management.
+He/she becomes more loyal and dedicated towards his job, thus leading to his long-term association with the organisation and maintaining cordial relations with the management.